mlromramse/relax/readme.md

     java -jar relax-n-n-n.jar

 In this fashion it will serve your files in the current directory on localhost:8080 with 10 threads in the pool.
-There is also possible to change the port and/or path to another directory by adding one or both of the parameters:
+There is also possible to change the server port, path to another directory and/or the number of threads in the fixed thread pool by adding one, two or all of the parameters:

 * port=1234
 * path=/absolute/or/relative/path/to/a/directory